'Vice' Traces Dick Cheney's Ascent From Yale Dropout To Political Power Player

 When I came out of the heart attack, I just had the biggest, dumbest smile on my face for like a week, where I could not stop joking around.
 I was so happy to be alive and what it does is it — for me, personally — just reaffirms what you care about and there's a lot of things I love in life, but one of the things I love in life is laughing — laughing really hard. ...

 It did make me miss the comedy, I got to be honest.
 It did make me feel that like, maybe there's something to be said about if you can come up with a raucously funny movie that there's just something about that's just undeniable.
-So I definitely started talking to [Will] Ferrell about maybe we have to get back in the saddle again and do another big old comedy, because there's just no better way to spend your life than like, laughing every single day.
+So I definitely started talking to [Will] Ferrell about maybe we have to get back in the saddle again and do another big old comedy, because there's just no better way to spend your life than, like, laughing every single day.

 Heidi Saman and Thea Chaloner produced and edited this interview for broadcast.
 Bridget Bentz, Molly Seavy-Nesper and Beth Novey adapted it for the Web.